-- Discussion

-- Input: ε and μ specify the density threshold for computing the relevant subspaces of a point

-- Output: a hierarchy of subspace clusters displayed as a graph, clusters may overlap (but only w.r.t. the hierarchical structure!)

-- Relies on a global density threshold

-- Complex but costly cluster model
+- Discussion - Input: ε and μ specify the density threshold for computing the relevant subspaces of a point - Output: a hierarchy of subspace clusters displayed as a graph, clusters may overlap (but only w.r.t. the hierarchical structure!) - Does not rely on a global density threshold - Complex but costly cluster model